 Ease of Succession

-The structure of Trust allows for succession plans to be easily implemented.
-Control of the trust may be passed on to the next generation without triggering capital gains tax, or stamp duty.
+The structure of the trust allows for succession plans to be easily implemented.
+Control of the trust may be passed on to the next generation without triggering taxes such as capital gains or stamp duty.

-Individuals looking to establish a trust for the purpose of holding shares must be aware of the potential disadvantages of adopting this approach.
+Individuals looking to establish a trust for the purpose of holding shares should be mindful of the potential disadvantages of adopting this approach.

-While there are tax advantages that arise out of using a trust structure, it does have its limitations.
-Minors are taxed at the highest marginal rate on that distribution unless they are genuinely working for a salary.
+While there are tax advantages that arise out of using a trust, it does have its limitations.
+Minors are taxed at the highest marginal rate unless they are genuinely working for a salary.
 Further to this, any income that the trustee does not distribute by 30 June (the end of the current financial year) is taxed at a penalty rate.

-The main advantages of holding shares in a trust are the tax benefits and asset protection for the beneficiaries.
-Overall, these advantages to holding shares on trust outweigh the disadvantages.
+The main advantages of holding shares in a trust are the tax benefits and asset protections for the beneficiaries.
+Overall, these advantages outweigh the disadvantages.
 A trust can be a great way to manage your finances and property – and this extends to companies.